-Sort items, group icons, and resize columns in the Finder on Mac
+Sort and arrange items in the Finder on Mac

 There are four ways to view items in a Finder window: as icons, as a list, in columns, or in a gallery view.
 To choose a view, click one of the View buttons at the top of the Finder window.